guildai/guild.ai/pages/install.md

     installed.
 Refer to [About Docker CE
     ->](https://docs.docker.com/install/) for instructions for your
     platform.

-!!! note
-    Docker is the only way to run Guild on Windows at this time.

 Guild AI provides a Docker image that you can install by running: